Get Kids Reading with 7 Easy and Fun Ideas

 2) Watch BOOK TRAILERS for kids.

 You know how movie trailers make you really, really want to watch a movie?
 Well, book trailers do the same thing for kids’ books!
-Book Trailers for Readers has lots of books trailers that you can view at their site and many are made by librarians.
+Book Trailers for Readers has lots of book trailers that you can view at their site and many are made by librarians.
 Some are even made by kids.
 Book trailers will draw kids into the plot of the book and they might even inspire you to make your own.
 Which brings us to #3…

 3) Make a MOVIE or a MOVIE TRAILER of a book with friends.